byu-transpolab/ceen565/docs/11_app_demomodel.md

 zones.]
 Complete instructions are included in the model user's guide (in the `usersguide/` folder).

-I have also made a YouTube video showing how to do this.
+I have also made a YouTube video showing these steps.
 Note that the video shows you getting the model from Canvas; get it from [Box](https://byu.box.com/s/34xeaghgt8lpbcraosb7cbt8umddh96x).

 [![](11_app_demomodel_files/figure-epub3/initial-run-video-1.png)](https://www.youtube.com/embed/88HAaQLVpJk)<!-- -->